toskumar/blog/micro/aws/machine-learning/DataPreparation.md

 * __Bag of words__ : Tokenize raw text and create a statistical representation of text.
 Breaks up text by white space into single word.
 "He will save us" = {"He", "will", "save", "us"}

 * __N-Gram__ : An extension of Bag of Words which produces group of words of n size.
-Break up text by white space into group of words. eg., 2-Gram "He will save us" = {"He will", "will save", "save us", "He", "will", "save", "us}.
+Break up text by white space into group of words. eg., 2-Gram "He will save us" = {"He will", "will save", "save us", "He", "will", "save", "us"}.
 Unigram = 1 word token, Bigram = 2 word token, trigram = 3 word token

 * __Orthogonal Sparse Bigram (OSB)__ : Creates group of words of size n and outputs every pair of words that includes the first word.
 Create groups of words that always include the first word. eg., OSB, size=4 "He will save us" = {"he_will", "he__save", "he___us"}

-* __Term Frequency - Inverse Document Frequency (TF-IDF)__ : Represents how important a word or words are to a given set of text by providing appropriate weights to erms that are common and less common in the text.
+* __Term Frequency - Inverse Document Frequency (TF-IDF)__ : Represents how important a word or words are to a given set of text by providing appropriate weights to terms that are common and less common in the text.
 Show us the popularity of a word or words in text data by making common words like "the" and "and" less important.
     | Doc1 Word | Count| Doc 2 Word | Count |
     | --- | --- |  --- | --- |
     | the  | 3  | the  |  2  |